GoogleContainerTools/kpt-functions-sdk/docs/develop-quickstart.md

-# Quickstart: Developing KPT Functions
+# Quickstart to Developing KPT Functions

 This quickstart will get you started developing a KPT Function with the TypeScript SDK, using an existing Hello World package.